tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 112. Rendezvous with Rama by Arthur C Clarke.
 113. Oryx and Crake by Margaret Atwood.
 114. Beyond Good and Evil by Friedrich Nietzsche.
-115. Gravity&#8217;s Rainbow by Thomas Pynchon.
+115. Gravity's Rainbow by Thomas Pynchon.
 116. Naked Lunch by William Burroughs.
-117. Childhood&#8217;s End by Arthur C Clarke.
+117. Childhood's End by Arthur C Clarke.
 118. Of Mice and Men by John Steinbeck.
 119. The Book of Ler by MA Foster.
 120. The Demon-Haunted <span class="posthilit">World</span>: Science as a Candle in the Dark by Carl Sagan.